jiaowoguanren0615/ConvNextV2-Pytorch/README.md

 ## Precautions
 The code warehouse mainly contains two models: ConvNextV2 and FCMAE-ConvNextV2.
 The code has been slightly modified based on the source code of the facebookresearch warehouse.
 You can use your own data set to train the classification model and FCMAE model.

 Note: Before training the classification model, you need to enter the train_gpu_finetune.py file to modify the path and batchsize of your own data set.
-If it is a single-card environment, you need to replace the "--sync-bn" parameter with false, otherwise it may An error will be reported; if you want to train the FCMAE model, you need to first enter the "util-->__init__" file, modify the import package path, then enter __train_gpu_pretrain.py__, modify the path of the data set, and finally run the __train_gpu_pretrain.py__ file.
+If it is a single-gpu environment, you need to replace the "--sync-bn" parameter with false, otherwise it may An error will be reported; if you want to train the FCMAE model, you need to first enter the "util-->__init__" file, modify the import package path, then enter __train_gpu_pretrain.py__, modify the path of the data set, and finally run the __train_gpu_pretrain.py__ file.

 ## TRAIN AND EVALUATE CLF MODEL
 1. cd ConvNextV2